vishwasiisc/spacecraft-attitude-dynamics-and-control/README.md

 During one orbit, the satellite transitions through the three mentioned mission modes.
 It assesses attitude and rate errors relative to the target mission frame, represented as Modified Rodrigues Parameters (MRPs) and relative angular velocity.
 These errors are then corrected using linear feedback control to align the body frame with the target frame.

-Different mission target frames, such as the sun-pointing frame, nadir-pointing frame, and communication frame, are defined within the 'control.m' file."
+Different mission target frames, such as the sun-pointing frame, nadir-pointing frame, and communication frame, are defined within the 'controller.m' file."

-Additional mission modes and control strategies can be implemented within the 'control.m' file.
+Additional mission modes and control strategies can be implemented within the 'controller.m' file.